PunnyBunny/Quiz/README.md

 # Adolescent Language Test
-This project is for HKU's study
+This project is for HKU's study.
+Release apk should be in /build/app/outputs/flutter-apk/app-release.apk.